Table of contents

 Some women are just unable to pump effectively.
 Some women find it easier to hand express; you can find videos on Youtube of proper techniques.

 You can also try "power pumping."
-You pump 20 mins on and 20 mins off for an hour on, an hour off (for a few hours at the same time every day for a few days) and this can sometimes increase supply.
+You pump 20 mins on and 20 mins off for an hour on, an hour off (for a few hours at the same time every day for a few days), which can sometimes increase supply.

 I really would not worry about your supply."